High Frequency Nonlinear Response of Superconducting Cavity-Grade Nb surfaces: IV. MODELS

-\textit{Models:} The oxidation of Nb when exposed to air is a well known and complex phenomenon \cite{halbritter_oxidation_1987,Halbritter2,AntoineTomography,NICO_NbOxides}.
+The oxidation of Nb when exposed to air is a well-known and complex phenomenon \cite{halbritter_oxidation_1987,Halbritter2,AntoineTomography,NICO_NbOxides}.
 Oxygen forms a solid solution in Nb and produces materials with a continuous range of transition temperatures below the bulk $T_c$ of pure Nb.
-A thin Nb-oxide layer on the surface of Nb sandwiched with Nb superconductor on both sides can create a SIS or SNS Josephson junction \cite{tai_nanoscale_2015}.
-Many theoretical works modeling linear and nonlinear RF impedance of weak-link Josephson junctions were previously published \cite{PortisBook, XieRCSJ, mcdonald_microwave_1997, ZhaiLongJunction, GurevichLongJunction}.
-Experimental data showing RF response of a weak-link Josephson junction in a high temperature superconductor is also available \cite{PortisBook,OatesJunctionVortex,lee_microwave_2005}.
-In our experiment, the probe induces RF current on the surface of the sample.
+A thin Nb-oxide layer on the surface of Nb sandwiched with a Nb superconductor on both sides can create a superconductor-insulator-superconductor (S-I-S) or superconductor-normal-metal-superconductor (S-N-S) Josephson junction \cite{tai_nanoscale_2015}.
+Many theoretical works modeling linear and nonlinear rf impedance of weak-link Josephson junctions were previously published \cite{PortisBook, XieRCSJ, mcdonald_microwave_1997, ZhaiLongJunction, GurevichLongJunction}.
+Experimental data showing the rf response of a weak-link Josephson junction in a high-temperature superconductor is also available \cite{PortisBook,OatesJunctionVortex,lee_microwave_2005}.
+In our experiment, the probe induces rf current on the surface of the sample.
 This current can bias a junction at or near the surface.
-The Josephson junction (JJ) is modeled as an ideal short junction shunted by a resistance (R) and a capacitance (C) to form a parallel circuit \cite{mcdonald_microwave_1997}.
+The Josephson junction ($JJ$) is modeled as an ideal short junction shunted by a resistance ($R$) and a capacitance ($C$) to form a parallel circuit \cite{mcdonald_microwave_1997}.
 For a small driving frequency compared to the plasma frequency $\omega_{p}=\sqrt{\cfrac{2\pi I_c}{\Phi_0C}}$ of the junction, the model can be simplified and the capacitive branch can be ignored.
-Here $I_c$ is the critical current of the junction and $\Phi_0$ is magnetic flux quantum.
-The simplified circuit equation becomes $I_c \sin \delta+\cfrac{\Phi_0}{2\pi R}\cfrac{\partial \delta}{\partial t} = I_\omega \sin (\omega t)$, where $\delta$ is the gauge-invariant phase difference on the JJ, $V = \cfrac{\Phi_0}{2\pi}\cfrac{d \delta}{d t}$ is the potential difference across the junction and $I_\omega \sin (\omega t)$ is the RF current bias.
-In general the voltage drop on the junction will be non-sinusoidal in time and contain harmonics and sub-harmonics of the driving frequency $\omega$.
-One can calculate third harmonic voltage $V_{3\omega}$ across the junction as a function of driving current amplitude $I_{\omega}$ for a given critical voltage of the junction $I_{c}R$.
-The result closely resembles the experimental data (see the red solid line in Fig. \ref{BulkNbLine}, green dash-dotted line in Fig. \ref{FilmNbLine} and Fig. S6 in \cite{Supp}).
-Each subsequent peak in $V_{3\omega}$ corresponds to an additional $2\pi$ phase-slip across the junction in each RF cycle.
+Here $I_c$ is the critical current of the junction and $\Phi_0$ is the magnetic flux quantum.
+The simplified circuit equation becomes $I_c \sin \delta+\cfrac{\Phi_0}{2\pi R}\cfrac{\partial \delta}{\partial t} = I_\omega \sin (\omega t)$, where $\delta$ is the gauge-invariant phase difference on the JJ, $V = \cfrac{\Phi_0}{2\pi}\cfrac{d \delta}{d t}$ is the potential difference across the junction and $I_\omega \sin (\omega t)$ is the rf current bias.
+In general, the voltage drop on the junction is nonsinusoidal in time and contains harmonics and subharmonics of the driving frequency $\omega$.
+One can calculate third-harmonic voltage $V_{3\omega}$ across the junction as a function of driving current amplitude $I_{\omega}$ for a given critical voltage of the junction $I_{c}R$.
+The result closely resembles the experimental data (see the red solid line in Fig. \ref{BulkNbLine}, green dashed-dotted line in Fig. \ref{FilmNbLine}, and Fig. S4 in \cite{Supp}).
+Each subsequent peak in $V_{3\omega}$ corresponds to an additional $2\pi$ phase slip across the junction in each rf cycle.